 For iPhone and iPad

-- Launch the App Store on your iPhone or iPad (iOS 13 required).
+- Launch the App Store on your iPhone or iPad (iOS 13 and later required).

 Tap on Arcade in the bottom menu bar.

 - Tap Try It Free to start your 1-month free trial.
-The service will be $4.99 a month after the trial period.
+The service will be $4.99 a month after the trial period, or you can opt for the annual pricing of $49.99 a year.

 Tap Confirm to start the trial and sign up for Apple Arcade.

-- Launch the Mac App Store on your Mac running macOS Catalina (required).
+- Launch the Mac App Store on your Mac running macOS Catalina or later (required).

 Click Try It Free if you have not yet signed up for the 1-month free trial previously.